vmware-clarity/clarity-guidance/1010-datepicker-design-guidance.md

 updated: 2024-10-22
 ---

-# Datepicker Component
+# Date Picker Design Guidance

-[Datepicker](https://clarity.design/documentation/datepicker) component allows users to choose and input a date by manually typing the date into the input field or by using a calendar popover.
+The [datepicker](https://clarity.design/documentation/datepicker) component allows users to choose and input a date by manually typing the date into the input field or by using a calendar popover.

 ## Guidance